 LCP = Takes into account things like media/video.
 When does the user see what the actual page is going to look like?
 Even if it’s going to load other things still in the background.

 FCP = When is the first chance that the user actual sees your content?
 Doesn’t load menu, doesn’t see blank content but what’s the first instance of a user seeing your content.

 On Google PageSpeed Insights, if you run a URL through it you will see an example of both the FID and LCP.
-You can see a blank white space of the image below, which means the content will not jump around when the image loads fully.

-How To Speed Up CLS
+How To Acquire Better CLS